How to Use Navigation Keys in Excel (6 Examples with Shortcuts)

 ENTER Proceeds from top to bottom by one cell in the selected cells

-On this occasion, let’s learn to select a range of cells and then move across them using the shortcuts we’ve learned thus far.
+To select a range of cells and then move across them using the shortcuts, follow the steps below:

-Moreover, we can observe the steps in real time in the GIF below.
+You can observe the steps in real time in the GIF below:

 navigation keys in excel within selected cells

-Besides, we may need to switch worksheets while working with Excel.
-Luckily, there are shortcuts to switch to the next and the previous worksheets.
+To switch worksheets while working with Excel, there are shortcuts to switch to the next and previous worksheets:

 Keys Action

-Furthermore, another nifty feature of Excel is the Scroll Lock option which allows us to scroll large spreadsheets without having to lose track of the active cell.
+The Scroll Lock option allows us to scroll large spreadsheets without having to lose track of the active cell.

 Keys Action